What should I do to my garden in March?

 Spring is almost here, is your garden ready?
 There is going to be a burst of growth near the end of March and in April; prepare for it now so you can keep up with Mother Nature.
-Run through this list of lawn and garden activities and your garden will be nice and ready for April showers and May flowers!
+Run through this checklist of lawn and garden activities for March and your garden will be nice and ready for April showers and May flowers!

 - Start crops such as tomatoes, peppers, and eggplants indoors under lights or in a well-lit south-facing window.

 - Begin growing annual flowers such as zinnias or marigolds indoors if you would like to start them from seed.

 - Start forcing daffodils, tulips, and hyacinth bulbs for Easter.

 - Re-pot houseplants which have outgrown their containers to something a bit larger.
 Take this opportunity to feed your houseplant with an organic fertilizer.